 - Have the chance to network with potential employers and work with real businesses on projects

 Careers and opportunities

-After the course, you can use the financial expertise you’ve developed to work in the finance industry or manage the financial functions of a business.
+After the course, you can use the financial expertise you’ve developed to further your career.

 Many of our graduates have gone onto managerial-level roles.
 Routes they’ve pursued include: